Jun 18, 2013

-Bazerman and Neale offer a simple strategy: first, cooperate, then imitate their action.
-The key, they argue, is to realize that you and the other party are communicating with one another through your actions.
+Axelrod and Hamilton offers a simple strategy: First, cooperate, then mirror—that is, imitate the other party's action.
+The key is to realize that you and the other party are communicating with one another through your actions.
 Starting nice (cooperating) sends the message that you are willing to make some accommodations.
-If the other party adopts a dominating strategy, then the next time you are in that situation, reciprocate.
+If the other party adopts a competitive strategy, then the next time you are in that situation, reciprocate.
 Carry on imitating their last move on each subsequent instance.

 This creates a cooperative environment where the parties learn to search for an integrative agreement.
-I was in a course last year where Harvard professor Kathleen McGinn echoed Bazerman and Neale’s approach.
-In her words: “Never be the first to defect.
+In the words of Harvard professor Kathleen McGinn: "Never be the first to defect.
 If you start nice, you're signaling that it's appropriate."

-McGinn continued: “Nice might work: cooperators create a good environment and a competitor in it will be short lived.
+McGinn continues: "Nice might work: Cooperators create a good environment and a competitor in it will be short lived.
 So, if you can create a cooperation environment, being nice pays off."

-So if you are in a one-off situation—buying a house from someone that you can safely assume you won't have a relationship with in the future—it might be OK to adopt a dominating stance.
+So if you are in a one-off situation—buying a house from someone whom you can safely assume you won't have a relationship with in the future—it might be preferable to adopt a competitive stance.
 But if your negotiation takes place with a recurring partner, you're better off to start nice and then mirror their action.

 Unless your spouse wants to eat French food.
-French food is always the right answer.
+French food is always the better answer.

 Axelrod, R. M. (1984).
 The evolution of cooperation.
 New York, Basic books.